-- Breathing: assessment of the adequacy of breathing and whether it may need to be assisted with mouth-to-mouth resuscitation or more aggressive interventions like a bag and mask or intubation with an endotracheal tube
+Breathing: assessment of the adequacy of breathing and whether it may need to be assisted with mouth-to-mouth resuscitation or more aggressive interventions like a bag and mask or intubation with an endotracheal tube and a ventilator.

-- A fingerstick blood sugar will be checked to make certain that hypoglycemia (low blood sugar)
+A fingerstick blood sugar will be checked to make certain that hypoglycemia (low blood sugar) does not exist.

 Must Read Articles Related to Shock